Computing Quartet Distance is Equivalent to Counting 4-Cycles: Faster Algorithm for Quartet Distance

 {\textsf{Mark}} {\textsf{Count}}

 In the previous paragraph we distilled the following subproblem.
-Consider a relevant pairs of clusters $(C_1,C_2)$ with merged boundary node $c_2\in C_2$.
-All leaves of $T_2$ are marked with color $\perp,A$ or $B$ which denotes that the leaf is inside $C_1$, in the outside part $A$ or in $B$, respectively and we call it the marking with respect to $C_1$.
-Our aim is to compute $\sum \alpha_i\beta_i$, where $\alpha_i$ and $\beta_i$ denotes the number of leaves of color $A$ and $B$ in the $i$-th subtree connected to $c_2$.
+Consider a relevant pair of clusters $(C_1,C_2)$ with merged boundary node $c_2\in C_2$.
+Let $A$ be the outside part of $T_1$ above $C_1$ (in the considered rooting of $T_1$) and $B$ below $C_1$.
+All leaves of $T_2$ are marked with color $\perp,A$ or $B$ which denotes that the leaf is inside $C_1$, in the outside part $A$ or in $B$, respectively and we call such marking the marking with respect to $C_1$.
+Our aim is to compute $\sum \alpha_i\beta_i$, where $\alpha_i$ and $\beta_i$ denote respectively the number of leaves of color $A$ and $B$, in the $i$-th subtree connected to $c_2$.
 We need to count the sum for all relevant pairs of clusters efficiently.
-To simplify the presentation, we do it off-line, that is we will compute and store answers for all the above queries.
+To simplify the presentation, we proceed off-line, that is we will compute and store answers for all the above queries.